takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 README.md
 ```

 It's important to understand that tracking an LFS file does not remove it from a previous version of history.
 If you create a repo without LFS before, and put hundreds of MB in there, after all these steps, the old version still has all the large files in git, not in LFS.
-There is a discussion on how to rewrite history [here](https://github.com/github/git-lfs/issues/326), but the general consensus is using [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner/releases) is the best path forward.
+There is a discussion on how to rewrite history [here](https://github.com/github/git-lfs/issues/326), but the general consensus is that using [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner/releases) is the best path forward.
 See the next section on how to do this.

 ## Using BFG to migrate repo ##

 1. Download and install `java >= 6`
-2. Download bfg [here](https://rtyley.github.io/bfg-repo-cleaner/#download) and put it somewhere
+2. Download `bfg` [here](https://rtyley.github.io/bfg-repo-cleaner/#download) and put it somewhere
 3. `cd {git repo}`
 4. `java -jar {bfg_dir}/bfg-1.12.8.jar --convert-to-git-lfs '*.dll' --no-blob-protection`
 5. `java -jar {bfg_dir}/bfg-1.12.8.jar --convert-to-git-lfs '*.exe' --no-blob-protection`
 6. And so on, one pattern at a time.
 This is the current recommendation.
 7. `.gitattributes` are not generated through out history...
 So the best bet is to start tracking on the newest version only.
 This WILL go bad if you go to a previous version of history, branch off, commit, as LFS track files will not know to track at that point.
 I guess this would have to be fixed via ` git-filter-branch`
 8. `git lfs track '*.dll'` '*.exe'`
-10. For all the patterns
+10. For all the patterns:
 11. `git add .gitattributes`
 12. `git commit -m "Added .gitattributes for lfs tracking"`
 12. `git reflog expire --expire=now --all`